How To Use Slack: A Guide for Beginners

 How to integrate Slack with other tools

 Learning how to use Slack is great, but what about slotting it in with your tool stack?
 Without the right integration, you can spend hours just copying and pasting information from tool to tool so everyone’s in the loop.
 Just because a tool is great for your needs doesn’t mean it works for another team.
 No one should be forced to use a tool that doesn’t fit their workflow.
+Slack’s built-in workflow builder can get you some of the way there, but it’s not the best option.

 Want to save time and effort?
 Try Unito.
-Unito has the deepest two-way integrations for some of the most popular tools on the market, including Slack, Asana, Trello, Google Sheets, and more.
+Unito has the deepest two-way integrations for some of the most popular tools on the market, including Slack, Asana, Trello, Google Sheets, Zendesk, and more.
 You can even learn how to connect Slack to another tool with Unito right here.

 Sync data across tools seamlessly, use rules to filter out irrelevant information, and map fields so everything ends up exactly where it needs to go.
 All of that in just a few minutes.